What is joint life insurance?

 A joint life insurance policy may be the financial protection you never knew you needed.
 Find out more and request a free quote from of our licenced life insurance brokers.

-When you think about life insurance, you probably think of coverage on a single life, and that is the most common form.
-However, there are several different types of life insurance, including joint life insurance.
+When you think of life insurance, you likely imagine a policy that covers a single person - and that is the most common option.
+However, there are several different types of life insurance designed to fit different needs, including joint life insurance.

 What is joint life insurance?

-Joint life insurance are life insurance policies that insure two people under one policy.
-There are two forms of joint life insurance, ‘joint first-to-die’ and ‘joint last-to-die’.
-The names aren’t pleasant, but they’re important.
+Joint life insurance is a life insurance policy that insures two people under one plan.
+There are two forms; ‘joint first-to-die’ and ‘joint last-to-die’.

-Joint first-to-die pays a death benefit when one person in the couple dies.
-In the case of a married couple, this benefit could be used to pay funeral expenses, or replace the income of the partner who has died.
+Joint first-to-die pays a death benefit when one person on the policy passes away.
+In the case of a married couple, this benefit could be used to pay for funeral expenses, or replace the income of the partner who has died.

-Joint last-to-die pays a death benefit only when both people covered die.
-This benefit is generally used to pay down and debts left by the deceased, or to pay any required tax obligations.
-Learn more about joint last-to-die life insurance here.
+Joint last-to-die pays a death benefit only when both people on the policy pass away.
+This benefit is generally used to pay down debts left by the deceased, or to pay any required tax obligations.

 Joint life insurance vs. combined life insurance

 It’s important to understand the difference between combined life insurance and joint life insurance.
-Combined life insurance is when you and your partner both get single life insurance policies from the same company at the same time.
-Combined life insruance generally saves you some money, as the admin fees are lower.
+Combined life insurance is when you and your partner both get a single life insurance policy from the same company at the same time.
+It generally saves you some money, as the administrative fees are lower.
 Joint life insurance, on the other hand, covers two people with the same policy.
 The underwriting process is different, and the premiums can be very different as well.

-With joint life insurane, the mortality rates for each person get combined using actuarial formulas.
-The result is an equivalent single age for a male non-smoker with similar mortality characteristics.
-We’ve included some examples below.
+With joint life insurance, the mortality rates for each person get combined using actuarial formulas.

 Note: Joint life insurance isn’t a product